One of the most common questions our therapists get asked is:

 • Attracting dramatic relationships and needy or abusive people.

-• A lack of trust that other people can solve their own problems and take care of themselves.
+• Not believing that other people can solve their own problems and take care of themselves.

-• Having clear boundaries for yourself and respecting the boundaries of others.
+• Have clear boundaries for yourself and respecting the boundaries of others.

-• Putting yourself and your needs first, knowing you can only help other people when you are taken care of.
+• Put yourself and your needs first, while knowing you can only help other people when you are taken care of.

-• Caring for others because it feels good; giving of your time and energy with no strings attached.
+• Care for others because it feels good; give of your time and energy with no strings attached.

-• Trusting that other people can take care of themselves and handle their own problems; stepping in to help only if and when they ask for it.
+• Trust that other people can take care of themselves and handle their own problems; step in to help only if and when they ask for it.

-In our culture today, many people are experiencing codependent relationships and caretaking behavior without knowing it.
-And because codependency affects all areas of our life – our relationships with others, our self-esteem and self-confidence, and the way we engage in the world – it’s essential we learn to identify codependent patterns and heal the core wounds causing it.
+In our culture today, those who experience codependent relationships and caretaking behavior do so without knowing it.
+And because codependency affects all areas of your life, your relationships with others and your self-esteem and self-confidence.
+It also affects the way we engage in the world, so it’s essential you learn to identify codependent patterns and heal the core wounds causing it.

-The first step towards healing from codependency and caretaking is to educate yourself on the signs and symptoms.
-Look out for the above indicators, observe yourself and identify whether your own behaviors and patterns with yourself and others are healthy or unhealthy.
+The first step to heal from codependency and caretaking is to educate yourself on the signs and symptoms.
+Look out for the above indicators.
+Then observe yourself and identify whether your own behaviors and patterns with yourself and others are healthy or unhealthy.

 Healing from codependency can be painful and difficult.
-Many people find it helpful to seek the support of a group such as Al-Anon or one-on-one sessions with a mental health professional.
+You might find it helpful to seek the support of a group such as Al-Anon, Coda or one-on-one sessions with a therapist.
 At The Relationship Therapy Center, our professionally trained and licensed therapists are dedicated to helping you uncover and release codependency behaviors and develop compassionate self-care.
 Our mission is to empower our clients to positively transform their lives through healthy relationships with themselves and others.

 Choose from in-person counseling in Roseville or Fair Oaks, California, or online counseling for those located in the state of California.
 Speak with our client care coordinator today to schedule a free, twenty-minute consultation and see if codependency treatment is the right choice for you.